Fish Species Profiles for Popular N.H. Fish (freshwater)

 Introduced recently to New Hampshire, black crappies are found in few bodies of water, mostly in the southern part of the state.
 It inhabits quiet, weedy areas of lakes, ponds and streams.
 As its range grows, the crappie is becoming an important panfish in New Hampshire.
 Small jigs fished in open water or through the ice are successful crappies lures.

 Not a New Hampshire native, the bluegill, sometimes called "kibbee," has extended its range into the Granite State.
-The bluegill is at home in quiet, warm, weedy waters similar to those inhabited by other sunfish, such as the pumpkinseed.
+The bluegill is at home in quiet, warm, weedy waters similar to those inhabited by

 This is a much esteemed and highly valued panfish throughout much of its range.
 Like other sunfish, the bluegill is easily caught with simple tackle.
 Small flies, panfish poppers, and live bait such as grubs and worms all work well.
+Learn more about bluegill conservation here.

 Yellow perch are a schooling fish and can be located in relatively shallow, weedy water.
 They spawn in April or early May in sheltered coves and backwaters.
 These fish feed mainly on small aquatic insects, crustaceans and small fishes.